 Several cabins are available with: kitchen, bathroom, multiple bedrooms and living area.

 Most participants choose to experience Vermont cabins in the woods.
 These cabins are quite new, rustic but sturdy, with window glass and screens, electric lights and outlets, but they are not climate-controlled.
-They can get cool or warm, depending on the weather.
-June nights in Vermont can be chilly; just in case, it is good to bring warm blankets or an electric space heater.
+Depending on weather, cabins can get warm or surprisingly cool.
+May and June nights in Vermont can be as chilly as the 40s, so it’s worthwhile to bring warm blankets and/or an electric space heater just in case.

-The cabins are nestled among the trees, in a peaceful and beautiful setting.
-There is lots of room to spread out, as you will have a room if not a whole cabin to yourself.
-Each cabin has two rooms of bunk beds separated by a counselor’s room.
-Most people stay in the counselor’s room of their cabin, which has a bed and closet, lights and electrical outlets.
+The cabins are nestled among the trees, in a beautiful, peaceful setting.
+There’s lots of room to spread out, as you’ll have a room if not a whole cabin to yourself.
+Each cabin has two rooms of bunk beds plus a counselor’s room in between.
+Most workshop participants stay in the counselor’s room of their cabin, which has a bed, lights and electrical outlets.

 There is an inviting communal bathroom area for each group of cabins — connected to them by a wooden walkway.
 No need to find your way in the woods in the middle of the night.